Click here for a short video describing the PHLUX-II.

 The miniature impedance-converter which buffers the moving-magnet motor is supplied power via the signal wires, in much the same way a capacitor microphone is supplied with phantom power.
 By this means, the PHLUX-III may be fitted to any turntable and arm combination without modifications to the wiring.

-With a hand made American black walnut wooden body with rock maple inlay and a brass staging plate, designed and made by a recognised luthier, the PHLUX-III incorporates new amplifier technology with a bandwidth from DC to 2MHz.
+With a hand made bodies of the composite material known as Richlite with aluminium staging, designed and made by a recognised luthier, the PHLUX-III incorporates new amplifier technology with a bandwidth from DC to 2MHz.

 Hamish Norton

-Both the PHLUX-III-Folio-78 and the PHLUX-III-Folio-FEATHER are available in both stereo and mono versions.
+Both the PHLUX-III-Folio-78 and the PHLUX-III-Folio-FEATHER are available in both stereo and mono versions (please use a M suffix to indicate the electrically mono version).
 Why?
 For archive work, and especially when using Psptial Audio's Stereo Lab software, we recommend using a stereo motor because this gives the software two mono signals which may be used to cover-up disc damage and reduce distortion.
 But for straightforward record listening, a true mono cartrdige is a better solution.
 With Phædrus Audio's PHLUX-III-Folio cartridges, the choice is yours.

 The mono versions of the PHLUX-III-Folio-78 and the PHLUX-III-Folio-FEATHER incorporate electrodynamically reduced vertical compliance to help with tracking.